 All physical therapy programs require that you complete at least a bachelor's degree, and sometimes a master's degree, prior to admission.
-While many of the PTA program prerequisites and required courses may be counted toward completing your bachelor's, it is not a direct step into a PT program.
+While many of the PTA program prerequisites and required courses may be counted toward completing your bachelor's, it may not be a direct step into a PT program.
+However, a very small number of PTA to PT degree programs do exist.
 Advantages of completing the PTA program prior to beginning a PT program include enhanced academic preparation, improved understanding of the profession and an excellent employment potential to finance your future education plans.
 Individuals who are interested in pursuing a degree as a physical therapist should contact the school of their choice for admission requirements.
 A listing of accredited physical therapy programs is available through the American Physical Therapy Association website at www.apta.org